salesforce/eslint-plugin-lwc/docs/rules/no-document-query.md

 # Disallow DOM query at the document level (no-document-query)

-Querying the DOM at the document level is unsafe in LWC because it returns all matching nodes.
-LWC doesn't use native Shadow DOM, it overrides selector methods.
-Because of the performance implications, LWC can't globally override query methods
+Querying the DOM at the document level is unsafe in LWC because these APIs don't yet follow Shadow DOM semantics and allow access to elements that should not be accessible.
+To future-proof your component, avoid using these APIs and instead use `this.querySelector` and `this.template.querySelector`.

 The following methods are restricted by this rule: